Aceik/Sitecore-Speedy/README.md

 ![Sitecore Speedy](https://aceiksolutions.files.wordpress.com/2019/06/speedylogo.png?w=200)

-#Feb 2022 - Update Notice Below
+##Feb 2022 - Update Notice Below

 - There won't be a release for 10.2 planned.
-Its 2022 and Sitecore 10.2 now supports Next.JS which is a far better option if your serious about page speed.
-Yes the headless world has it challanges and its a little bit of the bleeding edge / wild west, but worth considering if you have a new build.
+It is 2022 and Sitecore 10.2 now supports Next.JS which is a far better option if you're serious about page speed.
+Yes, the headless world has its challenges and it's a little bit of the bleeding edge / wild west, but worth considering if you have a new build.
 - If you want to get in touch, reach out on Sitecore slack.
 I'm not actively watching the issues tab in this repository.
 - Google has updated the Page Speed test.
-You will now see the real world data tests at the top, which is an amazing improvement for everyone.
+You will now see the real-world data tests at the top, which is an amazing improvement for everyone.
-- On the other hand if your just running single one off tests, its also cranked up the algoritm the next notch it appears.
-So its a bit harder again to get into the green zone for single test runs.
+- On the other hand, if you're just running single one-off tests, it's also cranked up the algorithm the next notch it appears.
+So it's a bit harder again to get into the green zone for single test runs.
 - One tip worth mentioning for those single tests before your get into production.
-Switch over to using GTMetrics (which in now also based on lighthouse) and choose a testing server closer to your hosting server.
-For those not using an Edge CDN  this will provide a more accurate 'single' run score.
+Switch over to using GTMetrics (which is now also based on lighthouse) and choose a testing server closer to your hosting server.
+For those not using an Edge CDN, this will provide a more accurate 'single' run score.